This Is What “Never Settle for Mediocrity” Gets Wrong

 - Raise their standards

-- Pursue meaningful growth instead of passive comfort
+- Pursue meaningful growth instead of simply choosing comfort

 The Hidden Problem: The Goalposts Keep Moving

-One of the biggest problems with the “never settle” mindset is that it can create a state of permanent dissatisfaction.
+One of the biggest issues with the “never settle” mindset is that it can leave you in a constant state of dissatisfaction.

 Why?

-Instead of feeling fulfilled, people often feel like they’re already behind again.
+Instead of feeling fulfilled, many people end up feeling like they’re already falling behind again.

 And over time, that creates a frustrating cycle where:

-Eventually, people can become addicted to improvement itself — constantly chasing growth while rarely allowing themselves to enjoy where they already are.
+Eventually, people can become addicted to self-improvement itself—constantly chasing growth while rarely giving themselves permission to enjoy where they already are.

-And improvement without appreciation almost always leads to emotional exhaustion.
+And growth without appreciation almost always leads to emotional exhaustion.

 Growth and Self-Worth Become Fused Together

-Another subtle problem with the “never settle” mindset is that people can start tying their self-worth to constant achievement.
+Another issue with the “never settle” mindset is that you can start connecting your self-worth to constant achievement.

 At first, the mindset sounds healthy: